Last Updated on

 It took 6 minutes to reach the planet, where it was instantly reflected before taking another 14 minutes and 30 seconds to reach Earth!

 Whether you’re new to astronomy and stargazing or an avid follower, there’s nothing like getting more context on what you’re observing.
-While we might not have been able to give you the straightforward answer that you were hoping for, we find that the intricacies of the truth are far more compelling!
+While we might not have been able to give you the straightforward answer to how far away is Venus that you were hoping for, we find that the intricacies of the truth are far more compelling!

 So, keep asking questions and keep looking up.
 We’ll be here to answer any questions that you might have along the way!